Generative Machine Learning for Multivariate Angular Simulation: Simulation study

 One can make several observations from these results.
-Firstly, in terms of the expected cCRPS, the baseline approach gives the best results in the vast majority of cases.
+Firstly, in terms of the expected aES, the baseline approach gives the lowest value in the vast majority of cases.
 However, the results for the deep generative approaches are all broadly very close to the baseline method, indicating a similar model performance according to this metric.
 The relative ordering of each of the deep generative approaches appears to agree with intuition when one considers the associated visual diagnostics, at least in the case of the QQ plots, i.e., a lower skill score usually corresponds to a better marginal goodness of fit.
 This indicates that while there may appear to be very little difference between the estimated skill scores, the induced ordering is still somewhat informative.
 We stress here that the skill score is computed over a very large sample size, resulting in negligible uncertainty within the estimates for a given data set.
+We also note that all scores are very close to the minimal achievable score from the true distribution.